G4l43r/lpthw-cn/ex0.rst

 To complete this exercise you have to finish the following tasks:

-1. Go to http://learningpythonthehardway.org/wiki/ExerciseZero with your browser and get the ``gedit`` text editor.
+1. Go to http://learningpythonthehardway.org/wiki/ExerciseZero with your browser, get the ``gedit`` text editor, and install it.
 2. Put gedit (your editor) in your Dock so you can reach it easily.
 3. Find your "Terminal" program.
 Search for it.
 You'll find it.
 4. Put your Terminal in your Dock as well.